Pediatric Physical Therapy

 Physical Therapy for Autistic Children

 The autism spectrum is wide and vast.
 Children with autism may have no delays or significant ones.
 Children on the autism spectrum often have issues with both gross and fine motor skills.
 They may not have the coordination required to keep up with peers on the playground or climb a set of stairs.
 Social development can be greatly impeded by physical delays.
 Body development can be delayed as well.
-Many autistic children suffer from low muscle tone due to lack of use.
+Low muscle tone in children with autism is not uncommon due to lack of use.

 Physical therapy can address this poor muscle tone.
 Our physical therapists help autistic children develop better posture and balance, skills that are often taken for granted.
 We will also work with fine motor skills, if needed.
 Our plans will are specifically catered for each child.